Uniform Feasibility For Smoothed Backup Control Barrier Functions: Introduction

 \textbf{Contributions.} We bridge BCBFs with converse safety certification to find feasibility guarantees for CBF-based safety filters.
 We do this by smoothing the nonsmooth pointwise minimum via the soft-min (log--sum--exp) operator and provide a range of parameters such that converse safety theorems in \cite{mestres2024converse} can be employed for CBF/eCBF certification.
-In particular: (i) For compact safe sets, uniform continuity can be invoked to provide CBF conditions. (ii) For noncompact sets, we introduce explicit tail conditions under which the soft-min uniformly satisfies an eCBF condition. (iii) In the BCBF setting, we show that safety of a {compact backup set} under a backup controller, combined with a condition enforcing safety along the relevant boundary of the safe set, is sufficient to certify the nonsmooth backup CBF as a CBF.
+In particular: (i) For compact safe sets, uniform continuity can be invoked to provide CBF conditions, { together with a formula to construct a class-$\mathcal{K}$ function guaranteeing the feasibility of the safety constraint}. (ii) For noncompact sets, we introduce explicit tail conditions under which the soft-min uniformly satisfies an eCBF condition. (iii) In the BCBF setting, we show that safety of a compact backup set under a backup controller, combined with a condition enforcing safety along the relevant boundary of the safe set, is sufficient to certify a CBF.
 This relaxes the global compactness assumption in \cite{gurriet2020scalable}.
 While the smoothing idea also appeared in \cite{rabiee2025soft} for BCBFs, the approach of \cite{rabiee2025soft} requires computing an inner feasible subset online via an optimization problem for given design parameters.
-In contrast, our results provide an \emph{a priori} and \emph{uniform} feasibility guarantee that eliminates the need for additional online certification.
+In contrast, our result provides an \emph{a priori} and \emph{uniform} feasibility guarantee that eliminates the need for additional online certification. { A numerical example illustrates the resulting design procedure end-to-end.}

 \textbf{Organization.} Section~\ref{sec:background} reviews notation, (e)CBFs, converse safety, and the BCBF setup.
 Section~\ref{sec:main} presents the soft-min construction and uniform thresholds for compact and noncompact cases.
-Section~\ref{sec:backup} implements these results for BCBFs.
-Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:backup} implements these results for BCBFs. { Section~\ref{sec:example} demonstrates the approach on a numerical example.} Section~\ref{sec:conclusion} concludes the paper.